ajslater/picopt/README.md

 WebP lossless & lossy formats are optimized with [cwebp](https://developers.google.com/speed/webp/docs/cwebp).

+### EPub

+EPub Books are zip files that often contain images.

 ### CBZ & CBR

 Picopt uncompresses, optimizes and rezips [comic book archive files](https://en.wikipedia.org/wiki/Comic_book_archive).
 Be aware that CBR rar archives will be rezipped into CBZs instead of CBR.
 Comic book archive optimization is not turned on by default to prevent surprises.